Show All Answers

 There isn’t any farm registry, however, certain types of products or selling in certain places may have additional requirements.
 Chicken eggs, nursery stock, marketing your products as organic, setting up a produce stand or selling at a farmers market all require separate types of registrations and certifications.

-Not until you have met all of the requirements and registered with California's State Organic Program.
-Using the term "organic" without completing the organic registration process is a violation of California state law.
+Not until you have met all of the requirements and registered with California’s State Organic Program.
+Using the term "organic" without completing the organic registration process is infringement, and violation of California state law.

 All processed foods require a permit from Environmental Health.